What are trap questions?

 This means you’ll lose out on valuable data or feedback.

 Failed trap questions

 Alternatively, it’s possible that respondents who aren’t paying attention choose the right answer by accident.

 For example, if you have four answer options, that’s a one in four chance that they choose the correct answer at random.

 Best practice for trap questions

-The biggest risk of using trap questions is causing respondents to lose trust and alienating them.
+The biggest risk of using trap questions is causing respondents to lose trust in you.

-You can minimise this by placing a more obvious trap question at the beginning of your survey.
+You can minimize this by placing a more obvious trap question at the beginning of your survey.